Men in Black (1997 film): Box office

-Men in Black earned $4.8 million from Tuesday night previews and went on to gross $14 million on its opening day, bringing the total gross to $18.8 million.
-During its opening weekend, it generated $51.1 million, making it the third-highest opening weekend of all time, behind Batman Forever and The Lost World: Jurassic Park.
-The film then grossed $84.1 million during its five-day Wednesday opening.
-It surpassed Independence Day for having three records.
-These were the biggest three-day Fourth of July opening weekend, the largest July opening weekend and the highest opening weekend for a non-sequel film.
+In the United States and Canada, Men in Black earned $4.8 million from Tuesday night previews and went on to gross $14 million on its opening Wednesday, bringing the total gross to $18.8 million.
+The film grossed $84.1 million over the five-day Fourth of July weekend, and $51.1 million over the Friday through Sunday weekend, making it the third-largest opening weekend ever, behind The Lost World: Jurassic Park and Batman Forever.
+It surpassed Independence Day for three records: biggest three-day Fourth of July opening weekend, largest July opening weekend, and highest opening weekend for a non-sequel film.
 The film would hold the latter two records for three years until 2000 when X-Men took them.
-Two years later, its successor Men in Black II broke the record for having the highest three-day Fourth of July opening weekend.
-Moreover, Men in Black held the record for having the highest opening weekend for an action-packed comedy film until Rush Hour 2 surpassed it in 2001.
-It would remain in the number one spot at the box office for three weeks until it was beaten by Air Force One.
+Two years later, its successor Men in Black II broke its record for the highest three-day Fourth of July opening weekend.
+Moreover, Men in Black held the record for having the highest opening weekend for an action comedy film until Rush Hour 2 surpassed it in 2001.
+It would remain in the number one spot at the box office for three weeks until it was overtaken by Air Force One.
 The film also competed against Hercules and Batman & Robin during its theatrical run.

 Men in Black grossed $250.6 million in the United States and Canada, and $338.7 million in other territories, for a worldwide total of $589.3 million.
 It would hold the record for being Sony's highest-grossing film until it was surpassed by Spider-Man five years later in 2002.
 The film grossed a record $10.7 million in its opening weekend in Germany, beating the record held by Independence Day.

 Despite its grosses, writer Ed Solomon has said that Sony claims the film has never turned a profit, which is attributed to Hollywood accounting.